carla-simulator/carla/Docs/python_api.md

 ### Instance Variables
 - <a name="carla.Osm2OdrSettings.use_offsets"></a>**<font color="#f8805a">use_offsets</font>** (_bool_)
 Enables the use of offset for the conversion.
 The offset will move the origin position of the map.
 Default value is __False__.
+If enabled this setting overwrites part of the `proj_string` setting that define latitude and logitude origin.
+As result the OpenDRIVE will not contain the `proj_string`.
 - <a name="carla.Osm2OdrSettings.offset_x"></a>**<font color="#f8805a">offset_x</font>** (_float<small> – meters</small>_)
 Offset in the X axis.
 Default value is __0.0__.
 - <a name="carla.Osm2OdrSettings.offset_y"></a>**<font color="#f8805a">offset_y</font>** (_float<small> – meters</small>_)